feathersjs/docs/guides/chat/authentication.md

 # Adding authentication

 In the previous chapters we [created our Feathers chat application](./creating.md) and [initialized a service](./service.md) for storing messages.
-We also build a simple [real-time frontend for the browser](./frontend.md).
-However, for a proper chat application we need to be able to register and authenticate users.
+For a proper chat application we need to be able to register and authenticate users.

 ## Generating authentication